 The Authority Board Policy on Debt and Access to the Credit Markets requires the Authority to manage its liquidity position to maintain cash on hand of at least \$100 million in its operating account and \$150 million in its Rate Stabilization Fund at each month-end, as well as having cash on hand and available credit of at least 120 days of operating expenses.
-At March 31, 2022, the Authority had in excess of 260 days of cash on hand and available credit.
+At June 30, 2022, the Authority had approximately 244 days of cash on hand and available credit.